-All artwork is copyright Skyla Dawn Cameron.
+All design is copyright Skyla Dawn Cameron.
+Individual photos used are copyright the photographers and used in accordance to the rights from third-party vendors.
 Until you have paid the final invoice for your cover, you may not use the design in any way, commercial or non-commercial.

 If a third party would like to license your cover art for additional publications, please contact me about pricing.

 You may use your cover on promotional materials–bookmarks, posters, etc.